 We’ve always suspected that how information about sustainability is visualized doesn’t actually engage most audiences, reducing the effectiveness of communications.
-While carrying out our new research, "How to design sustainability that sells," we realized that the problem was worse than expected.
+While carrying out our new research, 'How to design sustainability that sells,' we realised that the problem was worse than expected.

 We set out to build a broad evidence-based perspective of what does and doesn’t work when it comes to visualizing sustainability strategies and initiatives in messaging and communications.
 We started with a review all of the available academic literature and interviews with experts including a psychologist, a semiotician and an economist.
 That research revealed fundamental challenges in communicating sustainability and that, while communications seem to be getting better, there is a long way to go.

 At a fundamental level, the way sustainability concepts are generally presented isn’t relevant to consumers.
 Messaging usually relies on a set of clichés and a visual language that most people simply don’t relate to.